Hitman (franchise): Original series

 Silent Assassin received generally positive reviews from critics, who considered it to be an improvement over its predecessor in every aspect.
 The game was also a commercial success, having sold more than 3.7 million copies as of 23 April 2009, which makes it the best-selling Hitman game in the original series.

 Contracts was met with generally positive reviews; praise was directed at the improved gameplay elements, graphics, soundtrack, darker tone and atmosphere, while criticism was reserved for the lack of significant improvements and the familiarity with the previous two games.
 As of April 2009, the game has sold around 2 million copies.

 Blood Money was a critical and commercial success, selling more than 2.1 million copies.
-It has gained a cult following and is considered by many publications and critics as one of the greatest video games of all time.
+It has gained a cult following and is considered by many publications and critics as one of the greatest video games ever made.

-Absolution was met with a polarized reception.
-Most positive comments were concerning the game's graphics, environments and locations, and the varied gameplay options.
+Absolution polarised reviewers and players.
+The game's graphics, environments, locations, and varied gameplay options were widely praised.
 However, many critics and many long time fans of the series disliked the game for its linear structure, as opposed to the open ended nature of previous installments.
 As of March 2013, the game had sold over 3.6 million copies, failing to reach predicted sales targets.